-Mitigation Measure: As identified for 2025 No-Action conditions, there are no feasible improvements that can be made at this intersection beyond the planned county widening of San Thomas Expressway to four lanes in each direction.
-Further widening of San Thomas Expressway is not feasible due to ROW constraints.
+Mitigation Measure: As identified for 2025 No-Action conditions, there are no feasible improvements that can be made at this intersection beyond the planned county widening of San Tomas Expressway to four lanes in each direction.
+Further widening of San Tomas Expressway is not feasible due to ROW constraints.
+However, VTA will provide a fair share contribution to traffic improvement at this location.
+The contribution will be made only if feasible traffic mitigation is identified and substantial funding is in place to construct the improvement.
+VTA will work with the County of Santa Clara and the City of Santa Clara to develop an agreement at the time that the mitigation is required.